nextcloud/android/CONTRIBUTING.md

 A good practice is to not include the word `menu` as part of the name because these files are already located in the `menu` directory.
 In case a component uses several menus in different places (via popup menus) then the resource name would be extended.
 For example, if the user profile activity has two popup menus for configuring the users settings and one for the handling group assignments then the file names for the menus would be: `activity_user_profile_user_settings.xml` and `activity_user_profile_group_assignments.xml`.

 ## Translations

 We manage translations via [Transifex](https://www.transifex.com/nextcloud/nextcloud/android/).
 So just request joining the translation team for Android on the site and start translating.
 All translations will then be automatically pushed to this repository, there is no need for any pull request for translations.

 If you need to change a translation, do not change it, but give it new key.
 This way the translation stays backward compatible as we automatically backport translated strings to last versions.

 When submitting PRs with changed translations, please only submit changes to values/strings.xml and not changes to translated files.
 These will be overwritten by next merge of transifex-but and increase PR review.

+## Engineering practices

+This section contains some general guideliens for new contributors, based on common issues flagged during code review.

+### Approach to technical debt

+TL;DR Non-Stop Litter Picking Party!

+We recognize the importance of technical debt that can slow down development, make bufixing difficult and discourage future contributors.

+We are mindful of the [Broken Windows Theory](https://en.wikipedia.org/wiki/Broken_windows_theory) and we'd like actively promote and encourage contributors to apply The Scout's Rule: *"Always leave the campground cleaner than you found it"*.
+Simple, little improvements will sum up and will be very appreciated by Nextcloud team.

+We also promise to actively support and mentor contributors that help us to improve code quality, as we understand that this process is challenging and requires deep understanding of the application codebase.

+### Dependency injection

+TL;DR Avoid calling constructors inside constructors.

+In effort to modernize the codebase we are applying [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) whenever possible.
+We use 2 approaches: automatic and manual.

+We are using [Dagger 2](https://dagger.dev/) to inject dependencies into major Android components only:

+ * `Activity`
+ * `Fragment`
+ * `Service`
+ * `BroadcastReceiver`
+ * `ContentProvider`

+This process is fairly automatic, with `@Inject` annotation being sufficient to supply properly initialized objects.
+Android lifecycle callbacks allow us to do most of the work without effort.

+For other application sub-components we prefer to use constructor injection and manually provide required dependencies.

+This combination allows us to benefit from automation when it provides most value, does not tie rest of the code to any specific framework and stimulates continuous code modernization through iterative refactoring of all minor elements.

+### Custom platform APIs

+TL;DR Avoid Android platform APIs.

+Nextcloud Android application provides some replacements for native Android APIs to facilitate testing and expose higher-level, business-specific APIs.

+Generally, whenever you need:

+* account management
+* application preferences
+* background task scheduling
+* device hardware information
+* media playback
+* networking
+* logging

+we have something more suitable.

+Our transition to new APIs is a continuous process.
+Contributors might be asked by code reviewers to refrain from  using specific Android APIs considered problematic and to use Nextcloud APIs instead.
+In extreme cases we might decide to put specific features on hold until we provide platform API replacement.

+If in doubt, ask Nextcloud developers.
+App undergoes a process of intense refactoring and situation changes frequently.

+### Testing

+TL;DR If we can't write a test for it, it's not good.

+Test automation is challenging in mobile applications in general.
+We try to improve in this area and thereof we'd ask contributors to be mindful of their code testability:

+1. new code submitted to Nextcloud project should be provided with automatic tests
+2. contributions to existing code that is currently not covered by automatic tests should at least not make future efforts more challenging
+3. whenever possible, testability should be improved even if the code is not covered by tests

 # Releases
 At the moment we are releasing the app in two app stores: